-One of the things I’ve realised about marketing in 2018 is that more and more purchase decisions are fuelled by word of mouth.
+One of the things I’ve realised about marketing in 2019 is that more and more purchase decisions are fueled by word-of-mouth.

-Twenty years ago, word of mouth marketing was a method used primarily by businesses to encourage customers to speak to their friends, family and colleagues about the products and services the business provides.
+Twenty years ago, word-of-mouth marketing was a method used primarily by businesses to get customers talking.

-Consequently, it’s now much more difficult for a business to say it’s “better than the competition” or has an "excellent customer experience" without having to prove the statements, especially as customers will readily turn to review platforms, forums, and friends and colleagues to find out.
+Consequently, it’s now much more difficult for a business to say it’s “better than the competition” or has an "excellent customer experience" without having to prove it, especially as customers will readily turn to review platforms, forums, and friends and colleagues to find out.

 And as if this wasn’t enough, there’s also the fact that business today is far more competitive.
-Most businesses have an average of 21 competitors, all of whom offer very similar products and services (this problem is particularly evident in the software market where many vendors offer the same thing) making it hard for any one business to stand out based on product or service alone.
+Most businesses have an average of 21 competitors, all of whom offer very similar products and services (this problem is particularly evident in the software market where many vendors offer the same thing), making it hard for any one business to stand out based on its offering alone.

 But what does all of this mean?

-It means that instead of focusing on just updating products and including new features, businesses also need to focus on the customer experience side of things, too.
-The best businesses have great products – yes – but they also provide an excellent customer experience as well.
+It means that instead of focusing on just updating products and including new features, businesses also need to focus on improving the customer experience, too.
+The best businesses have great products – yes – but they also provide excellent customer service.
 In many cases, some businesses have an incredibly simple product but help their customers in such a way that makes those customers love it and want to talk about it!

-Just take a look at some of the leading businesses in the world right now, for example:
+Just take a look at some of the leading businesses below.
+Each one is excelling in its specific market.

-They are all simple ideas that have succeeded because of the excellent customer experience they provide.
+Their ideas are simple.
+These businesses have succeeded not because of any kind of technology innovation, but because of the excellent customer experience they provide.

-Just recently, Monzo reached 1,000,000 customers, which is a great achievement for a business that was founded just three years ago.
+It recently reached 2,000,000 customers, which is an amazing achievement for a start-up - now a business - that was founded just three years ago.

-And while Monzo allows its customers to deposit their money into an account just like any other bank, what differentiates Monzo from all the other banks in the world is the excellent customer experience it provides.
-In this blog, I’ll highlight just what makes Monzo stand out from the rest, so that you can do the same for your customers and delight them.
+In this blog, I’ll highlight just what makes Monzo stand out from the rest so that you can do the same for your business and delight your customers.

 “Our passionate user base is the cornerstone of what we are doing here.
 Our growth through word-of-mouth focused us to rethink our strategy completely”